North Sea Empire: Etymology

 The term "North Sea Empire" was coined by historians at the beginning of the 20th century, although the conception of Cnut's domains as having constituted an empire can be found as early as 1623, in John Speed's Histoire of Great Britaine.
 Historically, the union was referred to by its individual parts: the kingdoms of Denmark, Norway, and England.
+As a largely maritime empire, it is often considered a thalassocracy.

 Formation

 England

 Cnut was the younger son of the Danish king Sweyn Forkbeard.

 In early 1014 Sweyn and the Danes were in the midst of invading England.
 Cnut joined the expedition, and was given command of the fleet in the River Trent during one of Sweyn's visit to the south.

 Sweyn died on 3 February, and Cnut had the early support of his Danish troops.
 But the invasion fell apart as the men of the Kingdom of Lindsey failed to supply horses they had promised.
 English nobles then reinstalled King Æthelred—whom they had previously deposed and exiled—after he promised reforms, and Cnut returned to Denmark.

 Cnut's brother Harald succeeded Sweyn as King of Denmark.
 With the Danish throne out of his grasp, Cnut decided to invade England in his own right.
 He raised a fleet by promising shares of spoils and embarked for England in the summer of 1015; Eric Haakonsson of Norway provided.
 The English were divided by intrigue among Æthelred the king, his sons, and other nobles, and the moment was opportune for Cnut to invade.

 Æthelred died on 23 April 1016—before Cnut could begin his attack in earnest—and a succession crisis ensued.
 Londoners chose Æthelred's son Edmund as his replacement, but the nobility swore fealty to Cnut at Southampton.
 Cnut began his campaign with a blockade of London, but was beaten by Edmund at the Battle of Otford.
 The Danes then moved into Essex where they defeated Edmund's forces at the Battle of Assandun.
 Edmund and Cnut struck an agreement under which Edmund would retain Wessex and Cnut would rule all of England north of the River Thames.
 Edmund's rule was to be short; he died on 30 November 1016, which left Cnut as the sole King of England.

 Cnut cemented his power by marrying Æthelred's widow Emma in the summer of 1017.
-(He was already married to another English noblewoman, Ælfgifu of Northampton., at this time).
+(He was already married to another English noblewoman, Ælfgifu of Northampton, at this time).
 In 1018, he paid off his invasion fleet—with money contributed largely from the citizens of London—and was fully recognised as King of England.